webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Stretches.md

 ---
 aliases:
-  - Stretches
+- "Stretches"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/
-title: Stretches
-collection: Foci
-kind: Compendium
 ---

 ## Stretches
 Your body is elastic and rubbery, able to stretch to great lengths and compress when struck.